inglesp/django-amber/tests/pages/thing/valid.md

-colour: green
+colour: blue
 ---
-This is a *green* thing
+This is a *blue* thing